|

 137 copy prints

-SWCPC 353, E1-E3
+SWCPC 353 E1-E3

-Bennett Freeman served in the U. S. Navy during World War I. He also worked for surveying
+during World War I. He also worked for surveying and drilling companies near

-and drilling companies near Ranger, Texas during the oil boom of the 1920s.
+Ranger, Texas during the oil boom of the 1920s.
+Images in this collection have

 Friend, F. R.

-Photograph collection, 1928
+Photograph Collection, 1928

 2 copy prints, 3 copy negatives

-Consists of photographs of F. R. Friend's cotton stripper (ca. 1928).
+F. R. Friend's cotton stripper (ca. 1928).
+F. R. Friend served as mayor of

-F. R. Friend served as mayor of Lubbock from 1924 to 1926.
-He was a prominent local farmer
+Lubbock from 1924 to 1926.
+He was a prominent local farmer who donated land for

-who donated land for several city water wells.
+several city water wells.

 Funck, Jerry

-Photograph collection, 1915-1920
+Photograph Collection, 1915-1920

 50 copy prints

-SWCPC 196, E5
+SWCPC 196 E5

-Consists of photographs of agricultural practices in Texas (1915-1920),
+Consists of photographs of

-and bulks with photographs of irrigation techniques, crops, and cattle.
-Also contains a
+irrigation techniques, crops, and cattle.
+Also contains a photograph of a wooden

-Funck is a staff member for the High Plains Underground Water Conservation District #1 in
+silo (undated).
+Funck is a staff member for the High Plains Underground Water

-Lubbock, Texas.
-He has collected numerous photographs depicting irrigation in the
+Conservation District #1 in Lubbock, Texas.
+He has collected numerous

-Panhandle and South Plains areas.
+photographs depicting irrigation in the Panhandle and South Plains areas.